somhi/jtframe/doc/compilation.md

 Files from the key `jtframe` are based in folder `$JTFRAME/HDL`.
 Files from `jt` modules will look directly for a file in `$MODULES/name/hdl/name.yaml`.
 And files from `other` are based in `$MODULES`

+There is also a `target:` section but unless you are creating a new target for JTFRAME, you should not use it.
+Games cores should not directly reference files in the JTFRAME/target folder.
+An example of the `target:` section can be seen in [mist](../target/mist/common.yaml).

 The utility [jtfiles](../bin/jtfiles.go) translates the yaml files to two files: a game.qip and a target.qip for compilation and a game.f and target.f for simulation.
 The compilation script [jtcore](../bin/jtcore) calls jtfiles in order to obtain the compilation files.
 To get the simulation files call jtfiles as:

 `go run $JTFRAME/bin/jtfiles.go -core corename -target mister -f sim`

+There is an alias already defined so you can call jtfiles directly:

+`jtfiles -core corename -target mister -f sim`

+The alias takes care of the *go run* syntax for you.

 From the folder where you want the files game.f and target.f to be produced.